 While Virginia’s turkey population appears to remain robust, fall turkey harvests have been declining for over two decades.
-A recent DWR survey of turkey hunters indicated that many turkey hunters are choosing to save their turkey tags for the more popular spring turkey season, choosing to pursue other game during the fall.
+A recent DWR survey of turkey hunters indicated that many turkey hunters are choosing to save their turkey tags for the more popular spring turkey season and that they choose to pursue other game during the fall.

 As in the last several years, the archery harvest remained relatively high, making up approximately 22% of the overall harvest.
 Thanksgiving Day and the Wednesday before Thanksgiving continue to be popular fall turkey hunting days.
-This year a total of 383 birds were harvested during that two-day timeframe, accounting for nearly 27% of the total fall harvest.
-Thanksgiving Day accounted for the single highest day of harvest with 232 birds, or 17% of the total fall harvest.
+This year a total of 400 birds were harvested during that two-day timeframe, accounting for 28% of the total fall harvest.
+Thanksgiving Day accounted for the single highest day of fall harvest with 266 birds (19%).

-Declines in this year’s harvest were most apparent east of the Blue Ridge with a decrease of 17% as opposed to a 4% decrease west of the Blue Ridge.
-The greatest declines were noted in the Tidewater (27%) and Northern Piedmont (22%) regions.
-The harvests in the Southwest Mountains and Southern Piedmont were similar to last year’s.
+The declines in harvest were most apparent West of the Blue Ridge, with a decrease of 6%, as opposed to a slight increase of 3% East of the Blue Ridge.
+The greatest declines were noted in the Southwest Mountains (-22%) and Southern Piedmont (-21%) regions.
+The Southwest Mountain region reported significantly lower poult/hen ratios (1.1 poults/hen) which suggests that the lack of reproduction likely affected the harvest in that region.
+The harvests in the Tidewater and Northern Mountains increased from the previous year (48% and 31%, respectively).

 Fall Turkey Harvest Data by County: Five-Year Trends